Edited by: Stella Shon

 Don’t forget too, there’s 0% Intro APR for 15 months from account opening on purchases and balance transfers, then a variable APR of 20.49% - 29.24%.

 If you’re looking for a Chase card that can guarantee you’ll earn more than 1% cash-back on every single purchase you make, look no further than the no-annual-fee Freedom Unlimited card.

 This card earns 1.5% cash-back on all purchases outside of the bonus categories.
-This 1.5% can become 1.5x points per dollar when paired with a premium Ultimate Rewards card (one that has an annual fee).
+This 1.5% can become 1.5x points when paired with a premium Ultimate Rewards card.
 Plus, you’ll earn 5% back on travel through Chase Ultimate Rewards and 3% back on dining and drugstore purchases.